mozilla/Overscripted-Data-Analysis-Challenge/README.md

 - Please refer the [reading list](https://github.com/mozilla/overscripted/wiki/Reading-List-(WIP)) for additional references and information.

+- A valid and greatly appreciated contribution as part of the application process is to write up any of these learnings from our interactions and submitting as a Pull Request to the repo - for now this can be additions to the README either on the main page or the analysis folder README.

 - This is not a one issue per person repo.
 All the questions are very open ended and different people may find very different and complementary things when looking at a question.

 - Use a reaction emoji to acknowledge a comment rather than writing a comment like "sure" - helps to keep things clean - but the contributor can still let folks know that they saw a comment.

-### Miscellaneous Information
+### Glossary

-- TLD mentioned in the [blog post](https://medium.com/firefox-context-graph/overscripted-digging-into-javascript-execution-at-scale-2ed508f21862) means Top-level Domain.
+- TLD means Top-level Domain.
 You can read up more about it [here.](https://en.wikipedia.org/wiki/Top-level_domain)

-- There is a difference between pages getting loaded and called.
-Hypothetically, when we go to https://cbsnews.com - this page is loaded over https.
-This page will load many scripts.
-Some of those scripts may have been loaded via http.
-Those scripts then make calls.